FINALLY OFFLINE

 VIRGIL ABLOH ARCHIVE UNVEILS FIRST PUBLICATION FOR 55 DOLLARS

-By Chief Editor | 3/5/2026
+By Editor in Chief | Approved by Will Nichols, Editor in Chief | 3/5/2026

 The Virgil Abloh Archive has announced the launch of The Virgil Reader Vol. 001, its first printed publication priced at $55.
 The book compiles conversations with Abloh from 2017 to 2020, offering insights into his creative process across fashion, design, music, and art.